Introduction

 Assessment

-Component 1 Coursework – 60%.
-This consists of a portfolio of selected work from a series of assignments.
+This consists of a portfolio of selected work from a series of assignments

-Unit 2: Externally-set Exam – 40%.
-Your need to produce your own assignment in response to an externally set paper.
+You need to produce your own assignment in response to an externally set exam paper.
 You will have nine weeks preparatory time and 10 hours supervised work under examination conditions.
-The test will form part of the exhibition, which is assessed both internally and by a moderator from the AQA board.
+The Externally Set Assignment will form part of the exhibition, which is assessed both internally and by a moderator from the AQA board.

 Is it for me?